usaid-cs/yesterday-i-learned/random.md

 1. 10 out of 10 dentists recommend toothpaste.
 Ads say "9 out of 10" just because it is more believable.
 1. If you like kinky bondage sex, write down a contract with your partner for if/when the neighbours call the cops on you.
 1. Fancy patterned rims found on women's underwear are called lace edges.
-1. Elon Musk's mood could be predicted by looking at [Talulah Riley's hair colour](https://www.businessinsider.com/elon-musk-mood-talulah-riley-hair-color-2018-8), with the best mood being predicted if her hair is platinum.
-They married and divorced twice; she then moved on to star as Angela on Westworld.
 1. [Miller's Law](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two), the psychological theory that the average human has 7 +/- 2 [short term memory](https://en.wikipedia.org/wiki/Short-term_memory) "slots", was later revised in 2001 by Cowan to be 4 +/- 1 units, so don't feel too bad if you don't hit 7.
 1. [Max Park](https://en.wikipedia.org/wiki/Max_Park) is the world's speed cubing champion (or second place).
 He is autistic.
 1. In America, you may copyright the design of a dress, but you may not copyright the shape of the dress.
 This leads to [knockoffs](https://www.youtube.com/watch?v=U9wY8Wz6lCs) (lookalikes), but not counterfeits (fake things with the original makers' logo).